 - 5.1.18.
 This strategic site is located in close proximity to the established settlement of Kings Hill and near to West Malling railway station with good services to London and junction 4 of the M20 with access to the wider strategic road network. - 5.1.19.
 Taking account of the evidence and the input from infrastructure providers, plus the proximity of heritage assets, it is considered that approximately 900 homes could be developed at this location during the plan period.
 What is critical is the need to include pedestrian and cycle links to Kings Hill and the services and facilities it has to offer plus a wide range of opportunities for safe sustainable travel to the railway station at West Malling.
-A Transport Assessment addressing these issues and any impacts on the local highway network will form part of the master planning process In addition, protecting the setting of the New Barns and Broadwater Farm Conservation Area and ensuring that the form of development along the northern edge of the allocation is sensitive to local landscape and relief will be important. - 5.1.20.
-The proposed development will be served by new access from the A228 at the junction with the railway station access road.
-The detailed alignment and design through the local landscape will be an important feature of the master-planning. - 5.1.21.
+A Transport Assessment addressing these issues, together with an assessment of access arrangements and any impacts on the local highway network will form part of the master planning process.
+In addition, protecting the setting of the New Barns and Broadwater Farm Conservation Area and ensuring that the form of development along the northern edge of the allocation is sensitive to local landscape and relief will be important. - 5.1.20.
+The Transport Assessment will consider the merits of the proposed new access road to serve the development from the A228 at the junction with the railway station access road and other potential access arrangements.
+The detailed alignment and design of a new access road through the local landscape will be an important feature of the master-planning.
+There should be no permanent vehicular access to and from the site via the local network of rural lanes, except for emergency vehicles. - 5.1.21.
 To help manage the master-planning of this site, a Planning Performance Agreement (PPA) will be expected.
 This will be prepared and agreed between the Borough Council and the applicant and will cover such matters as timescales, actions and resources.
 The PPA is considered essential to achieve the objectives of the policy.